rgbkrk/atom-achievements/README.md

 ```
 event - The {Object} event to process.
-  :name        - The {String} message to display to the user
+  :name        - The {String} message to display to the user.
+Uniquely identifies the achievement.
   :requirement - The {String} that says how the user achieved this
   :category    - The {String} category where it belongs with other
                  achievements (e.g. linting, git, ruby)